How to enter

 - Audience Vote Award**

-All shortlisted films will also be eligible for the Audience Vote Award.
+**All shortlisted films will be eligible for the Audience Vote Award.

-The deadline for submissions is midnight on 28 April 2017.
-Films should be uploaded to Vimeo, and submission forms must be received by that date.
+The deadline for submissions is midnight on 27 April 2018.
+Films should be available to watch online (whether or not protected with a password), and submissions must be made through FilmFreeway by that date.

-IWM will contact all shortlisted entrants by 28 July 2017.
-Unfortunately, IWM is not able to contact unsuccessful entrants.
-If you do not hear from us by 28 July 2017, please assume that your entry has not been selected.
+IWM will contact all shortlisted entrants by 27 July 2018.
+Unfortunately, IWM is unable to contact unsuccessful entrants.
+If you do not hear from us by 27 July 2018, please assume that your entry has not been selected.

-- Complete the submission form on IWM’s website.
+- Complete the submission form on IWM Short Film Festival’s Film Freeway page.

 - You must include a still from your film (landscape format, minimum height of 50 mm or 591 px, resolution 300 dpi).